EugenePasichenko/banking-app/README.md

 ## Why Optimistic Locking?

 In a banking application, concurrent updates to the same account can lead to data inconsistencies, especially when two or more transactions modify the same account balance simultaneously.
 To handle this, we use **optimistic locking** to avoid conflicts without locking the records, which could cause performance degradation.

-### Optimistic Locking vs Pessimistic Locking

-- **Pessimistic Locking**: With pessimistic locking, a lock is placed on the resource when it is read, and no other transaction can modify the data until the lock is released.
-This can result in deadlocks or performance bottlenecks if there are many concurrent operations.

-- **Optimistic Locking**: Optimistic locking allows multiple transactions to work with the data at the same time.
-When a transaction updates a record, it checks whether another transaction has modified the record since it was read.
-If there’s a conflict (i.e., the version number of the record has changed), an exception is thrown, and the transaction can be retried.
-This approach is more suitable for high-concurrency scenarios, such as banking applications, where the likelihood of conflicts is lower.

-In our application, we use **OptimisticLockingFailureException** to detect conflicts and retry the operation using **Spring Retry**.
-This ensures that the application remains responsive even under heavy load and avoids the pitfalls of pessimistic locking, which could lead to resource contention.

 ## Conclusion